apple/ml-4m/README_GENERATION.md

 - Classifier-free guidance can have a large impact on the generation fidelity, but is most important for input/output pairs that did not have clean aligned training data like images and captions.
 We found that increasing the guidance scale slightly when doing RGB→X inference (e.g. surface normal or segmentation prediction) can, however, also improve how well the generated modality matches the given input.
 - Multi-modal guidance can be an effective tool to balance the influence of different input modalities during the generation process.
 - The generation samplers and decoding functions support batching for faster inference.
+- The default generation script can only generate a limited number of SAM instances due to limits on the number of tokens the model can handle.
+To get a denser estimation of SAM instances use the `generate_sam_dense` method (as shown in `notebooks/generation_4M-21.ipynb`).
+The method performs multiple independent SAM instance predictions and aggregates them into one dense estimation.
+ - Avoid using the output of `generate_sam_dense` as the condition for generation.
+The output can contain large number of tokens and using it as the conditioning input can create memory issues.

 ## Generation script usage